geopython/pygeoapi/docs/source/admin-api.rst

 --------------

 It should be made clear that authentication and authorization is beyond the responsibility of pygeoapi.
-This means that if a pygeoapi user enables the Admin API, they must provide access control explicity via another service.
+This means that if a pygeoapi user enables the Admin API, they must provide access control explicitly via another service.

 pygeoapi hot reloading in gunicorn
 ----------------------------------